Eugene-Damiani/crypto-tracker-api/README.md

 ### Unsolved Problems

-- Still need to ....
+- Include charts for each asset.
 - Would like to eventually have a Marketplace.
-Auto send gift ablity for birthday reminder.

 ## Images
 ![ERD](https://user-images.githubusercontent.com/65584864/89903809-f9c46400-db9c-11ea-99a2-1dbb2c7e45d8.jpeg)